 HARVARD BIOTECH INCUBATOR

-The Harvard Biotech Incubator (HBI) focuses on developing and applying marketable skills and strategies to prepare students and postdocs for careers in biotechnology.
+The Harvard Biotech Incubator (HBI) focuses on developing and applying marketable skills and strategies to prepare students and postdoctoral fellows for successful careers in biotechnology.
 Our team collaborates with industry leaders to bring a novel idea or technology from the laboratory bench to the market.
+HBI members perform due diligence, develop products, craft business plans, and even pitch technologies to investors.
+The Incubator serves as hands-on, practical experience for curious and motivated students and postdocs.

 Carl Novina, MD, PhD